Documenting the American South Logo

 Page 2

-many, many people who had long been affiliated with the Democratic party but who, because of political persuasion of the Crump machine or because of political affinity with Crump and with the things that Strom Thurmond was saying, likewise left the Democratic party.
-Those people have not yet returned, in the main, to the Democratic party.
+many, many people who had long been affiliated with the Democratic Party but who, because of political persuasion of the Crump machine or because of political affinity with Crump and with the things that Strom Thurmond was saying, likewise left the Democratic Party.
+Those people have not yet returned, in the main, to the Democratic Party.
 They supported the George C. Wallace independent campaign; otherwise they have for the most part supported Republican candidates.
-For a long while they did not support Republican candidates for state offices (I'm referring to the presidential campaign).
+For a long while they did not support Republican candidates for state offices—I'm referring to the presidential campaign.
 But come 1960, 1964, they began to support the candidates for governor and the candidates for the United States Senate bearing the Republican label.
 Then in 1970 they went overwhelmingly in this particular group for the Republican candidate for governor and the Republican candidate for the United States Senate.
-So far as Tennessee was concerned this breakaway of Crump and his machine from the Democratic party in 1948 was a very significant milestone in the breakup of the preponderancy of the Democratic party in Tennessee political affairs.
+So far as Tennessee was concerned this breakaway of Crump and his machine from the Democratic Party in 1948 was a very significant milestone in the breakup of the preponderancy of the Democratic Party in Tennessee political affairs.

 Another significant thing, later on of course, was the murder of Martin Luther King Jr., and the strife and the riots and the racial and economic polarization in the Memphis area.
 So '48 was a watershed; it had great importance and great bearing.
 Also in 1948 I believe Estes Kefauver was elected to the United States Senate here in Tennessee, and Gordon Browning (then very anti-Crump) was elected as governor of the state.
 So Edward Crump had suffered severe defeats in the Democratic primary, and I had a significant part in that.
 Other than Kefauver and Browning themselves I made far more speeches than anyone else in that campaign.
-As I recall I supported Browning very strongly and opposed the Crump machine by name, etc.
+As I recall I supported Browning very strongly and opposed the Crump machine by name, et cetera.

 Page 3